Free Consultation

 • Cranial neuropathy: Damage to cranial nerves may result in vision and hearing problems (cranial nerves are not located in the brain).

 • Autonomic neuropathy: Damage to nerves in the involuntary nervous system, which controls many organs.
-May affect circulation, digestion, bowel/bladder function, sexual response, and perspiration.
+It may affect circulation, digestion, bowel/bladder function, sexual response, and perspiration.

 • Focal neuropathy: Damage limited to a single nerve, group of nerves, or one area of your body, such as damage to a nerve in one foot.